sanjuthomas/marklogic-kafka-sample-client/README.md

 # marklogic-kafka-sample-client

-A set of example clients to produce xml and json document type messages that will be eventually stored in MarkLogic.
+A set of example clients to produce messages that will be eventually stored as json in MarkLogic.

 Please refer to https://github.com/sanjuthomas/kafka-connect-marklogic for the Kafka Connect MarkLogic.